tsnellgrove/dark_castle2/doc/castle_doc2.md

 	- Doors: May be locked or unlocked (with the right key).
 If unlocked a door can be opened.
 Finding a way to open a door is one of the most basic puzzle elements in the game.

 	- Containers: Like doors, containers can be locked or unlocked and open or closed.
 Also, they can contain things.
-Once a container i open it's contents are added to the room 'items' and may be taken.
+Once a container is open it's contents are added to the room 'items' and may be taken.
 Due to linguistic limitations (i.e. only noun verb pairs) items cannot be put back into a container.
 No concept of container capaicty has been coded yet.

 			- Note on Doors and Containers: At present only 'unlock' and 'open' are implemented.
 I plan to implement 'close' and 'lock' when I write a puzzle that utilizes these.
 It does irk me that Burt wanders through Dark Castle like some random murder hobo leaving a swath of unclosed doors behind him.
 I picture his Nana yelling "Burty Baker, for goodness sake, close the door behind you!".
 I'm also considering implementing 'put' <item> to place something in a container... this would limit the game to one container per room - but that seems like a reasonable tradeoff.